 I think what I’m doing appeals to me because it just drastically blurs the lines between two “starkly different” fields that require different skillsets.
 The idea of this convergence between coding and design is what I want to build my concentration upon.
 I still have some time left at NYU, so I hope to take some advanced web courses (Applied internet Technologies), design courses in Steinhardt, POLY (Motion Graphics, 3D Modeling) and Gallatin (Storytelling, Games and Digital Media, Digital Art and new media) as well as some graduate courses in ITP (Computer Vision with OpenFrameworks etc).
 I hope to do independent study in the future and do research and create with the Oculus Rift, Leap Motion and other creative technologies.

 Building all these skills will put me in a great position to apply to graduate programs like Design and Technology at Parsons, the ITP program, Media Arts at MIT if I choose to.
-Otherwise, I would love to work in the rising creative technology departments at a forward advertising agency or maybe start my own someday.
+Otherwise, I would love to work in the rising creative technology departments at a forward-looking advertising agency or maybe start my own someday.
 I do think brands and people are longing for more than a poster on a wall or a TV commercial so I hope my skills would be useful in that manner to create different and interactive experiences for them.